-- a. an interpretation or an application of this Memorandum of Understanding; - b. a performance evaluation rating of "Does Not Meet Objectives"; - c. deferral or denial of a merit increase, or a dispute about the number of steps granted; - d. a written reprimand; or - e. a probationary release alleging discrimination;
+- a. an interpretation or an application of this Memorandum of Understanding; - b. a performance evaluation rating of "does not meet performance objectives";

+- c. deferral or denial of a merit increase, or a dispute about the number of steps granted; - d. a written reprimand; - e. a release from new hire probation alleging discrimination pursuant to Article III, Section 1.C.3; or - f. a release from promotional probation alleging discrimination pursuant to Article III, Section 1.C.3;

-it may be appealed in writing to the Chief Human Resources Officer within seven (7) calendar days after receipt of the written decision from Step 1.
-Appeal of suspension and/or a reduction ordered by an agency/department head or his or her designated representative may be submitted in writing at Step 2 within ten (10) calendar days after receipt of the notice of suspension and/or reduction.
-Within fourteen (14) calendar days after receipt of the written grievance/appeal, the Chief Human Resources Officer or his or her representative shall meet with the grievant/appellant.
+Items a., b., c., or d., above, may be appealed in writing to the Chief of Employee Relations within seven (7) calendar days after receipt of the written decision from Step 1.
+Items e. or f., above, and/or appeal of suspension and/or a reduction ordered by an Department Head or his or her designated representative may be submitted in writing at Step 2 within ten (10) calendar days after receipt of the notice of failure of probation, suspension and/or reduction.
+Within fourteen (14) calendar days after receipt of the written grievance/appeal, the Chief of Employee Relations or his or her representative shall meet with the grievant/appellant.
 Within fourteen (14) calendar days thereafter, a written decision shall be given to the grievant/appellant.
-The decision of the Human Resources Director in B., C. and D., above, shall be final and binding and shall not be referable to arbitration.
+The decision of the Chief of Employee Relations in b., c. and d., above, shall be final and binding and shall not be referable to arbitration.